nextgis/docs_data/source/broken_encoding.rst

    :align: center
    :width: 16cm

-* It can be also helpful to check, does encoding of “problematic” layer correspond to initial encoding.
+* It can be also helpful to check, if encoding of problematic layer correspond to the initial encoding.
 Possible initial encodings are listed `here <https://data.nextgis.com/en/about/#formats>`_ and depend on format of your ordered data.
 Encoding of the layer is shown in its “Properties” menu.

 .. figure:: _static/broken_encoding3.png
    :name: broken_encoding3